SooryaGeorge7/Patient-Manager/README.md

 ---

 ## Future implementation

-* I want to add css styling to be able to mimick a real life application.
+* I want to add more styling to be able to mimick a real life application.
-* Id want to give user more options such as adding and calculating treatments for each patient.
+* Id want to user to enter more details when adding patient such as address, cell no, etc.
 * An option to say if patient has paid for treatments or not.
 * An option to add notes for each patient.
-* Add much more details for patients information( taking in address etc)
+* I'd want to have a search function to be able to search for specific patient incase file number is lost.
+* I'd want to be able to print out quotations for each patient and have payment due to be included in.

 # Technologies Used